Are you homeless or at risk of homelessness as a result of rent arrears?

 Make a budget and prioritise rent payments

-Work out a budget with a budgeting tool and ensure that you are prioritizing rent payments, eliminating non-prioirty spending, and considering whether you are getting the cheapest deals for utility costs through comparison websites.
+Work out a budget with a budgeting tool and ensure that you are prioritizing rent payments, eliminating and reducing non-prioirty spending, and considering whether you are getting the cheapest deals for utility costs through comparison websites.

 Maximise your income